woocommerce/woocommerce/tests/e2e/env/README.md

 ### Jest Config

 The E2E environment uses Jest as a test runner.
-Extending the base config is needed in order for Jest to run your project's test files.
+Extending the base config is necessary in order for Jest to run your project's test files.

 ```js
 const path = require( 'path' );